vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails.md

   - Porto Morgado Old Tawny (10 Years).
 Sits around $10 from Trader Joe's.
 Hits way way above its price point.
 We love this.
   - Porto Morgado Ruby.
 Not as good.
 Similar price point, but much worse than above imo.
   - Fairbanks Cellars California Port (1.5L).
 Cheap but bad.
 Stay away.
   - Warre's Otima 10 Tawny Porto.
-TBD
+TBD.
 - Reds
   - Decoy Cabernet.
 Decent, hits a bit above its price point, but it's better to spend more.
   - Sean Thackrey Pleiades XXXII.
 Very good.
 Fruity and smooth.
   - Charles Shaw wines (all varieties).
 Very cheap, but do not buy lol.
 Get something nicer.
   - No Es Pituko Carignan 2024.
 So so smooth, hard to believe there was any alcohol at all.
 Excellent.
+  - Chateau Pey-Bonhomme Le-Tours.
+Merlot.
+TBD.
+  - Folk Machine Pinot Noir.
+TBD.
+  - Love Red 2022 - Broc Cellars.
+TBD.
 - Whites
   - 2021 Virgo Magic Wines 'Disco Lemonade' Riesling.
 Tastes heavily like brined olives.
 I think this is an acquired taste, not for a general audience.
   - Barefoot Moscato.
 Cheap, mild tasting, and gulpable.
 Get something nicer.
   - Risata Moscato d'Asti DOCG.
 Low alcohol, smooth, sweet, and fruity.
 A crowd favorite.
   - 2023 Nickel & Nickel Grand Sky Vineyard Chardonnay.
 Incredibly good, smooth, bright lime aftertaste.
 - Orange
-  - 2023 Gulp Hablo Orange (1L).
-TBD.
+  - 2023 Suisun Valley Assyrtiko, Hydrangea Skin-Contact.
+Excellent.
   - Pielihueso Naranjo 2024.
 Very very good.
 Smooth, slightly fruity, and crisp.
 Best served cold.
-  - 2023 Suisun Valley Assyrtiko, Hydrangea Skin-Contact.
-Excellent.
+  - 2023 Gulp Hablo Orange (1L).
+TBD.

 ### Meads

 - The [Remeadies](https://www.remeadies.com/) meadery near Sequoia National Park is very good.
 Go there if nearby.
 Unfortunately, their meads aren't easily available in NorCal.
 - *Chaucer's Mead*.
-TBD.
+Very vanilla alcoholic honey flavor, smooth.
+Nothing objectionable, but nothing special either.
+Good for the price.
 - *Sky River Sweet Mead*.
-TBD.
+At $30 it is expensive for what it is.
+Much more complex mead with a barnyard / wet grass flavor and floral notes.
+Not appreciated by everyone.

 ### Sake